Cycling in the Clare Valley and the 35 kilometre Riesling Trail means you can ride among the vines, right up to cellar doors. Find out more today.

 Go for a spin

 Take it seriously or just have some fun.
 Either way, there’s plenty to keep you pedalling.
 The Riesling Trail is a favourite, linking local towns, passing restaurants, cafés and cellar doors.
-Cycle it in under three hours or complete it in stages.
-Three loop trails return you to your starting point, without having to backtrack.
+The trail runs for 35 kilometres from Auburn to Clare and onto Barinia and was named after the grape and wine variety that the Clare Valley region is famous for.

 Feel the wind in your hair and sun on your face; cycle through vineyards, fields and quaint towns.